ThinkDataEd/curriculum/docs/unit3/lesson2.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    Science is often concerned with the question "What causes things to happen?"
+    Science is often concerned with the question "What causes things to happen?".
 To answer this, controlled experiments are required.
 Controlled experiments have several key features: (1) there is a treatment variable and a response variable, and we wish to see if the treatment causes a change that we can measure with the response variable; (2) There is a comparison/control group; (3)